Affairs are a lot more complicated than you think.

 17. We didn’t “steal” him from you., in fact, he probably started it

 I didn’t start a conversation with my ex, my ex started a conversation with me.
 I did not ask to be “more than friends” with my ex, my ex wanted to be more than friends with me.
 Unless too much alcohol is involved, trust me, he knows what he’s doing.

 18. We probably never trusted him anyway

 Once I got it into my mind that “if he can cheat on her then he can cheat on me too”, that voice would not go away.
 How could I trust him if I knew what he was doing to you?
-Any woman who in involved with somebody else’s man, who believes that he won’t ever cheat on her, is delusional at best.
+Any woman who in involved with somebody else’s man, and who believes that he won’t ever cheat on her, is delusional at best.
+Leopards.
+Spots.

 19. We’re not proud of ourselves (but we probably won’t change)

 I’m not proud of being the other woman, and I certainly didn’t plan on stealing somebody else’s man.
 I was friendly, yes, and when he wanted more I encouraged him to be open and honest, but that just never happened.
 If I could turn the clocks back now then I know I should have said no, but I can’t.
 All I can do now is live and learn.
 I won’t apologise for him finding me desirable, why should I?
 I have as much right to be found attractive as you have to be respected.
 If your man really respected you, he would have just smiled and been on his merry little way.
 He disrespected you and hoped you wouldnt find out.